 The Clara Lemlich awards for social activism celebrate the lives of incredible women whose many decades of brilliant activism have made real and lasting change in the world.
 They’ve been held every year since 2011, and since 2013 have been celebrated at the Museum of the City of New York.

-May 8, 2020 We are thrilled to present this year’s honorees, and saddened that an actual reception is not possible this spring.
-Please explore the individual pages to find the introductions and acceptance speeches you might have heard at the ceremony—use your imagination for the rest.
+The wonderful 2020 honorees are below.
+Due to the pandemic the reception was virtual, please explore the individual pages to find the introductions and acceptance speeches you might have heard at the ceremony—use your imagination for the rest.

 In these times we are reminded of the legacy of Clara Lemlich, which lives on in the work done by the essential workers and medical professionals on the front lines of this crisis.
 Both groups are predominantly female, bearing the brunt of the COVID-19 pandemic as they shepherd us through it.
 Congratulations to all the honorees of this year’s Clara Lemlich Awards, and to the awards themselves for moving to a virtual format in response to this pandemic.Manhattan Borough President Gale Brewer